 Procedure.
-Prepare two test-tubes containing 5 ml of milk and 1 ml of 5 % pancreatine (pancreas juice).
-Add 1 ml of water into one test-tube and 1 ml of bile - into the other.
-Quickly stir the fluid in the test-tubes.
-Take 1 ml of the mixture from every tube and apply into flasks, add 1-2 drops of 0.5 % phenolphthalein solution and titrate by 0.05N solution of NaOH to a light-rose color, which doesn't disappear for 30 seconds.
-Place both test-tubes with remaining mixture into the thermostat at 38 °C. Every 10 minutes take out 1 ml of the mixture and titrate by 0.05N solution of NaOH in the presence of phenolphthalein to a light-rose color.
-Perform 5 such determinations and on the basis of received data construct 2 curves, they will reflect the process of fat hydrolysis by lipase vs time and dependence on the presence or absence of bile.
+Add 5 ml of milk and 1 ml of 5 % pancreatine (pancreas juice) into the test-tube.
+Then add 1 ml of of bile and quickly stir the fluid in the test-tube.
+Take 1 ml of the mixture from test-tube and apply into flasks, add 1-2 drops of 0.5 % phenolphthalein solution and titrate by 0.05N solution of NaOH to a light-rose color, which doesn't disappear for 30 seconds.
+Place test-tube with remaining mixture into the thermostat at 38 °C. Every 10 minutes take out 1 ml of the mixture and titrate by 0.05N solution of NaOH in the presence of phenolphthalein to a light-rose color.
+Perform 5 such determinations and on the basis of received data construct the line, that will reflect the process of fat hydrolysis by lipase vs time.